Nurse Anesthetist Helen Lamb Didn't Know in 1929; Neither Do We

 The study was conducted by a collaborative team of researchers from several departments and centers at the University of Pennsylvania School of Medicine including: Eliot B. Friedman, Department of Medicine, Center for Sleep and Respiratory Neurobiology, and the Institute for Translational Medicine; Yi Sun, Department of Anesthesiology and Critical Care; Jason T. Moore, Department of Anesthesiology and Critical Care and the Mahoney Institute for Neurosciences; Hsiao-Tung Hung, Department of Medicine and the Center for Sleep and Respiratory Neurobiology; Qing Cheng Meng, Department of Anesthesiology and Critical Care; Priyan Perera, Department of Anesthesiology and Critical Care; Steven A. Thomas, Department of Pharmacology; Roderic G. Eckenhoff, Department of Anesthesiology and Critical Care; and Amita Sehga, the Center for Sleep and Respiratory Neurobiology.

-, university of pennsylvania school of medicine
+Tags: university of pennsylvania school of medicine

 , how anesthesia works

-, general anesthetics
+, how anesthetics